sproor/claude-tg-bridge/README.md

 ## How it works

-1. `claude-tg` (start.sh) creates a tmux session with Claude Code in window 0
+1. `claude-tg` (`start.sh`) kills any existing `claude-*` tmux sessions (single-session policy), then creates a new session named `claude-<project>`
+2. Window `code` runs Claude Code in your project directory
-2. A second tmux window runs `tg_bridge.py` — a Telegram bot that polls for messages
+3. Window `bridge` runs `tg_bridge.py` — a Telegram bot that polls for messages
+4. A startup notification is posted to Telegram via the Bot API
-3. When you send a message in Telegram, the bot injects it into Claude Code's tmux pane via `tmux send-keys`
+5. When you send a message in Telegram, the bot injects it into Claude Code's tmux pane via `tmux send-keys`
-4. When Claude Code finishes, the `send-to-telegram.sh` hook fires and posts the response back to Telegram via the Bot API
+6. When Claude Code finishes, the `send-to-telegram.sh` hook fires and posts the response back to Telegram
+7. A background watchdog thread in `tg_bridge.py` monitors tmux client connections and stops the bridge when you detach

 ## License